saymrwulf/go-ethereum/notes.md

-2019-01-20T07:40:00 - Implementing approach from a new paper read last night (go-ethereum) 2019-01-20T00:30:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2019-01-21T23:44:00 - Quick fix, referencing a known issue from the official repo (go-ethereum)
+2019-01-20T07:40:00 - Implementing approach from a new paper read last night (go-ethereum) 2019-01-20T00:30:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2019-01-21T23:44:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2019-01-21T17:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)